KeanuRivers/The-Great-States/README.md

 ## Coming Soon

 - Ability to submit your own Myths.
-- Myths from Rhode Island, Pennslyvania, Wisconsin, and soon the rest of the 50 states!
+- Myths from Pennslyvania, Wisconsin, and soon the rest of the 50 states!